pixijs/layers/README.md

 Instead, you can create a new display Group:

 ```
-var lightGroup = new PIXI.display.DisplayGroup();
+var lightGroup = new PIXI.display.Group();

-bunnySprite.displayGroup = lightGroup;
+bunnySprite.parentGroup = lightGroup;
-lightLayer.displayGroup = lightGroup; // only one layer per stage can be bound to same group
+var lightLayer = new PIXI.display.Layer(lightGroup); // only one layer per stage can be bound to same group
 ```

 Groups are working between different stages, so when you move bunny it will be rendered in its light layer.